What is the course about?

 By the end of this course you should be able to...

-- Develop their understanding of genres within creative non-fiction
+- Develop your understanding of the creative non-fiction genre.

 What level is the course and do I need any particular skills?